Nef10/SwiftBeanCount/README.md

 2) Call `importer.settingsName` to get the user friendly name of the importer
 3) Call `importer.settings` to get the `ImporterSetting`s which an importer offers
 3) Use `importer.get(setting: ImporterSetting)` and `importer.set(setting: ImporterSetting, to value: String)` to modify these settings.

+On top of this, there is a setting for the date tolerance when detecting duplicate transactions as well as the mapping the user saved in step 6) of importing transactions.
+Your app can allow the user to view and edit these via the `Settings` object.

 Please check out the complete documentation [here](https://nef10.github.io/SwiftBeanCountImporter/), or have a look at the [SwiftBeanCountImporterApp](https://github.com/Nef10/SwiftBeanCountImporterApp/) which uses this library.